 To support host-name based rewriting, your domain name service (DNS) administrator must make two entries.
 If your EZproxy server used the IP address 192.168.10.15 and was named ezproxy.yourlib.org, the two entries would look like:

 ezproxy.yourlib.org.
 IN A 192.168.10.15

 If you manage DNS on Windows, see Proxy By Hostname Windows DNS Configuration for the steps required to create these entries.

-For any questions regarding DNS configuration, please send e-mail to firstname.lastname@example.org.
+For any questions regarding DNS configuration, please send an email to firstname.lastname@example.org.